Camp Resolute Leader FAQ (Frequently Asked Questions)

 What is the refund policy for troop camping?

-There is a non-refundable cancellation fee of $50 for each Scout who cancels after registering.
-After June 1st refunds are issued for valid medical reasons only.
-All refund requests must be made in writing no later than August 31; after that date no refund requests will be considered.
+There is a non-refundable administration fee of $50 for each registered program or session.
+After June 1 refunds are issued for medical reasons only.
+All refund requests must be made no later than August 31, 2017 using only the online form located at www.campresolute.org/refundrequest; after that date no refund requests will be processed.

 How do we register and pay for Scouts attending camp?